yeswehack/ywh2bugtracker/README.md

 It automatically creates issues in your bug tracking system for all your program's report, and add to the concerned reports the link to the issue.

+To use it on your program, while maintaining the maximum security, the tool requires:
-This tool requires you to have "Use Apps API" right on [YesWeHack platform][YesWeHack-Platform], and a custom HTTP header value to put in your configuration.
+- a specific right on the [YesWeHack platform][YesWeHack-Platform] allowing you to use the API, and a custom HTTP header to put in your configuration.
   Both of them can be obtained by e-mailing us at support@yeswehack.com.
+- creation of a user with role "program consumer" on the desired program.
+  It is the credentials of this user that you must use in the configuration.

+## Table of contents

 - [Features](#features)
     - [Supported trackers](#supported-trackers)